blahpunk/EZ_ffmpeg/README.md

     - **Television:** Adjusts settings for television shows.
     - **Animation:** Lowers the MB/min value and threshold for animated content, which typically requires less bitrate.

+4. **Estimate Mode:** Use the "Estimate" button to estimate the MB/min value for files in the queue without performing any actual processing.
+The button will toggle between "Estimate" and "Cancel," providing flexibility during estimation.

-4. **Start:** Once all settings are configured, click "Start" to begin processing your files.
+5. **Start Processing:** Once all settings are configured, click "Start" to begin processing your files.
+The "Start" button will toggle between "Start" and "Stop" states, allowing you to pause or cancel the process.

 ## User Interface (UI) Elements